clovergaze/machine-learning-topics/README.md

 # Machine Learning Topics

-This repository is my Python and machine learning playground, I use it to save some results of my experiments with machine learning algorithms.
+This repository is my playground for machine learning related topics.
+I use it to save some results of my experiments with Python and machine learning algorithms.

 I hope you find something useful here.. 🙂